User Guide: DeSci Nodes v1.0 [Capybara]

 Embeddings as supplementary metadata

-In order to enhance Machine Actionability during FAIR's uptake phase, DeSci Labs automatically generates embeddings using OpenAI's API for all text based components (manuscripts, preprints, presentations, code repositories, etc) in a research object.
-These embeddings are stored into a vector database for efficient retrieval and updates, and mapped to the PIDs of the digital objects.
+In order to enhance Machine Actionability during FAIR's uptake phase, DeSci Labs automatically for all text based components (manuscripts, preprints, presentations, code repositories, etc) in a research object.
+These embeddings are stored into a for efficient retrieval and updates, and mapped to the PIDs of the digital objects.
 For manuscripts, we generate multiple runs of embeddings on the sections of the research report extracted from the PDFs.

 At a high level, Node Metadata is: